Robertation256/big_data_project/README.md

 Analyze topics of all reviews as well as reviews of good (rating = 1 - 2.5) and bad (rating = 4.5 - 5) businesses.

-This runs on the CLEANED data and not the original Yelp dataset.
+This runs on the CLEANED data output of /ana_code/yz3919/clean.jar and not the original Yelp dataset.

 1. Download a stop word file